Who is this course for?

 Instruction Type: This course is primarily self-paced and based on a selection of video lectures and other resources such as podcasts, articles, and books.
 Students and teachers will meet in online forums to discuss course content.

-Frequency: This course is primarily self-paced and runs for 10 weeks, with 3 scheduled real-time sessions that can be attended remote.
+Frequency: This course is self-paced and runs for 10 weeks.

 Examination: The course is worth 5 credits and you will hand in three (2 + 2 + 1 credits) written assignments for examination during the course.